 Wages paid as income in respect of a decedent are not subject to federal income tax withholding.
 However, if paid during the calendar year of death, they are subject to withholding for social security and Medicare taxes.
-These taxes should be included on the decedent's Form W-2 with the taxes withheld before death.
-These wages are not included in box 1 of Form W-2.
+These taxes should be included on the decedent's Form W-2 along with the taxes withheld before death.
+These wages are not included in box 1 of Form W-2 income to be included in the final return.
+However, when a cash method farmer receives rent in the form of crop shares or livestock and owns the crop shares or livestock at the time of death, the rent is income in respect of a decedent and is reported in the year in which the crop shares or livestock are sold or otherwise disposed of.
+The same treatment applies to crop shares or livestock that the decedent had a right to receive as rent at the time of death for economic activities that occurred before death.